The Best Bird Field Guides for Birders

 1. The Kaufman Field Guide to Birds of North America

 This is the best field guide to the birds in North America for beginning birders in my opinion.
 The book is laid out in a way that really helps you find birds in the book as well as learn them as you go.
+The pictorial table of contents makes pinpointing birds on your life list a cinch.
 It features photos of each species.
 The helpful text explains many of the key identification points in addition to other useful information such as habitat and nesting behavior.
 This is also the first field guide to the birds of North America that is translated into Spanish, Guia de Campo Kaufman a las Aves de Norteamericas.

 2. The Sibley Guide to Birds